caiknife/mp3lister/test/rustore_api_always_get_parse_null_string_error.md

-_## RuStore API always get "parse null string" error
+## RuStore API always get "parse null string" error

 ### Go SDK

 repo https://gitflic.ru/project/rustore/rustoreapi

-The official Go SDK uses keyId but not companyId but we want to use companyId, so I did a little hack in source code.
+The official Go SDK uses keyId but not companyId, but we want to use companyId, so I did a little hack in source code.

 ```go